 - Slaves were primarily engaged in Agriculture, which was the backbone of the Southern economy.

-- The English common law of property, animal, employment contracting between servants, employees and free persons formed the basis for the US slave law
+- The English common law of property, animals, employment contracting between servants, employees and free persons formed the basis for the US slave law

 John Hawkins was the first Briton to engage in the slave trade in 1562, making a considerable profit transporting slaves from Africa to work in Caribbean Island.
 In 1581, Spanish residents in Florida, St. Augustine, the first permanent settlement in Florida were the first to hold slaves within the present-day US.

-In 1619, “20 odd” slaves arrive in Virginia Jamestown colony, they were classified as indentured servants and freed, like their white counterparts after a certain period.
+In 1619, when around 20slaves arrived in Virginia’s Jamestown colony, they were classified as indentured servants and freed, like their white counterparts after a certain period.

 By the time the trans-Atlantic trade was coming to an end in 1808, only 6 per cent of African slaves landing in the New World had gone to North America.

-Early on from the 1500 – 1900 approximately 12 million enslaved African were forced from their homes and journeyed westwards to European countries as slaves with 2 million dying on transit and thrown overboard.
+From 1500-1900, approximately 12 million enslaved African were forced from their homes and journeyed westwards to European countries as slaves, with 2 million dying in transit and being thrown overboard.

 Slavery and the Southern Population Explosion

-New York with 20,000 slaves had the most significant number followed by New Jersey with approximately 12,000 slaves.
+New York, with 20,000 slaves, had the most significant number, followed by New Jersey with approximately 12,000 slaves.
 Vermont was the first of the Northern states to abolish slavery in 1777 before joining the Union in 1791.
-The Northern states implemented a process of gradual emancipation throughout eighteenth and early nineteenth centuries, with the requirement of children of slave mothers to remain in servitude for 28 years.
+The Northern states implemented a process of gradual emancipation throughout the eighteenth and early nineteenth centuries, with the requirement of children of slave mothers to remain in servitude for 28 years.
 The other regions above the Mason-Dixon line ended slavery upon statehood in the early nineteenth century with Ohio in 1803 and Indiana 1816.

-Slaves were primarily engaged in Agriculture, which was the backbone of the Southern economy working on indigo tobacco, and rice plantations of the southern coast in Maryland, Virginia, and Georgia.
+Slaves were primarily engaged in Agriculture, which was the backbone of the Southern economy working on indigo tobacco and rice plantations on the southern coast in Maryland, Virginia, and Georgia.

 Even before the end of the Trans-Atlantic Slave trade, the South did not need a constant infusion of forced immigrants to work as slaves in their vast populations.
-This was in part due to the equal male to female ratio of slaves brought into the US in the 1730s to ‘50s that resulted in an increasing birthrate among the slaves.
+This was in part due to the equal male to female ratio of slaves brought into the US in the 1730s to ‘50s that resulted in an increased birth rate among the slaves.
 Further, the mortality rates among the slaves after the gruesome expedition from the home country reduced dramatically.
-This was because the Southern region cultivated tobacco and after the invention of the Cotton Gin in 1793, cotton grew half to three-quarters of the corn crop harvested between 1840 and 1860.
-These tasks were less arduous compared to work of the slaves in the sugar plantations of the West Indies and the mines in South America.
-The Southern slaves worked in industries, undertook domestic tasks and grew other food crops in addition to the cash crops. the
+This was because the Southern region cultivated tobacco, and after the invention of the Cotton Gin in 1793, cotton crops grew half to three-quarters of the corn crop harvested between 1840 and 1860.
+These tasks were less arduous than the work of the slaves in the sugar plantations of the West Indies and the mines in South America.
+The Southern slaves worked in industries, undertook domestic tasks and grew food crops in addition to the cash crops.

 Evolution of Slavery within the American Justice System

-The English common law of property, animal, employment contracting between servants, employees and free persons formed the basis for the US slave law.
-In 1838, a Kentucky judge ruled in Turner vs Johnson that slaves were to be considered both as property and as a human being with “passions sympathies and affections like ourselves.”
+The English common law of property, animals, employment contracting between servants, employees and free persons formed the basis for the US slave law.
+In 1838, a Kentucky judge ruled in Turner vs Johnson that slaves were to be considered both as property and as a human being with “passions, sympathies and affections like ourselves.”

-The French and Spanish influence in Louisiana and to a certain degree in Texas meant that the Roman law also called the civil law, implicated on the slave laws in the two states.
+The French and Spanish influence in Louisiana and to a certain degree in Texas meant that the Roman law, also called the civil law, impacted the slave laws in the two states.
 On the whole, however, the Northen and Southern laws governed different aspects of slavery, according to rules laid down over time.
 The southern state’s laws applied to matters concerning slave status, masters treatment of slaves, and their interactions with the community as well as slave crimes.
-Federal laws and the laws of the Northen state applied to matters of interstate commerce, travel and fugitive slaves.
+Federal laws and the laws of the Northern state applied to matters of interstate commerce, travel and fugitive slaves.

-The gradual emancipation principle also meant that there began to emerge two form of people from the enslaved Africans, the Blacks who were free and the slaves.
+The gradual emancipation principle also meant that there began to emerge two types of people from the enslaved Africans: the blacks who were free and the slaves.
 The status of each individual flowed from the status of the maternal parent.
 In general, white people were not slaves, and in situations where white women and slave bore a child, all were bound to servitude for thirty-one years.
-For a brief period, conversion to Christianity meant that the slaves were to be set free, but the practice was quickly abandoned.
+For a brief period, conversion to Christianity meant that slaves were to be set free, but the practice was quickly abandoned.

 Southern slave masters had a great deal of freedom concerning their dealings with slaves.
 North Carolina Chief Justice Thomas Ruffin in 1829 in the case of State vs Mann ruled “the power of the master must be absolute, to render the submission of the slave perfect.”
-A ruling that underpinned the attitude the masters had towards their slaves.
-Slave masters, whereas restricted in applying physical coercion to their slaves, could withhold wages in situations where the slaves failed to complete tasks and responsibilities.
+This ruling underpinned the attitude the masters had towards their slaves.
+Slave masters were restricted in applying physical coercion onto their slaves but could withhold wages in situations where the slaves failed to complete tasks and responsibilities.

 Law of Manumission

-In the 1830s however, most southern states began to limit Manumission due to the public cost of putting up young, old, and disabled former slaves.
+In the 1830s, most southern states began to limit Manumission due to the public cost of putting up young, old, and disabled former slaves.
 The restrictions included the age at which slaves could be free and the number freed by a single master.

-By 1860, most of the southern states had banned instate and postmortem manumissions and passed laws that enabled blacks to voluntarily become slaves.
-Masters also were required to maintain a specific ratio of white to black residents on plantations.
+By 1860 most of the southern states had banned instate and postmortem manumissions and passed laws that enabled blacks to voluntarily become slaves.
+Masters were also required to maintain a specific ratio of white to black residents on plantations.
 Some laws banned slaves from owning musical instruments or firearms.
-Slaves lacked the legal capacity to contract or testify against whites in courts.
+Slaves lacked the legal capacity to contract or testify against whites in court.
 Half of the southern states prohibited masters from teaching slaves how to read or write.

-Slaves were allowed marginal indulgences that were thought to contribute to their labour productivity such as owning small properties among others.
+Slaves were allowed marginal indulgences that were thought to contribute to their labour productivity, such as owning small properties.